eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Hardware and Software requirements
 ''''''''''''''''''''''''''''''''''

-Make sure you have the following software installed on your machine:
+Make sure you have the following Hardware and software installed on your machine:

 * A C compiler (most commonly GCC or clang on Linux, Visual Studio on Windows, XCode on macOS);
 * `Git <https://git-scm.com/>`__ version control system;